Expansion joint: Comparison to control joints

+Tile and stone flooring movement joints

+Movement joints are designed to absorb the movement of the subfloor and the tiles themselves due to thermal expansion and contraction, moisture variations, and structural shifts.
+These joints are essentially gaps, typically filled with a flexible material like silicone or rubber, that separate tiles and allow for movement without causing the tiles to crack, buckle, or become disjointed.

 Railway expansion joints

 If a railway track runs over a bridge which has expansion joints that move more than a few millimeters, the track must be able to compensate this longer expansion or contraction.
 On the other hand, the track must always provide a continuous surface for the wheels traveling over it.
 These conflicting requirements are served by special expansion joints, where two rails glide along with each other at a very acute angle during expansion or contraction.
 They are typically seen near one or both ends of large steel bridges.
 Such an expansion joint looks somewhat like the tongue of a railroad switch, but with a different purpose and operation.

 Ducted air systems

 Expansion joints are required in large ducted air systems to allow fixed pieces of piping to be largely free of stress as thermal expansion occurs.
 Bends in elbows also can accommodate this.
-Expansion joints also isolate pieces of equipment such as fans from the rigid ductwork, thereby reducing vibration to the ductwork as well as allowing the fan to “grow” as it comes up to the operating air system temperature without placing stress on the fan or the fixed portions of ductwork.
+Expansion joints also isolate pieces of equipment such as fans from the rigid ductwork, thereby reducing vibration to the ductwork as well as allowing the fan to grow as it comes up to the operating air system temperature without placing stress on the fan or the fixed portions of ductwork.